The Visual Archive

 • Select one object from your PECHA KUCHA and find 11 related images.
 These can be found images, your own, or a mix.
 Print these 12 images.
 4×6 inch (landscape or portrait).
 We will use them in class for a workshop—don’t select images you feel uncomfortable sharing.

 • After watching/reading this week’s articles, look at your images and come up with ten ways to give them an order.
 This can be based on content, form, or speculation.
-Write down each way of organizing as a one-line instruction and add them to the shared document “Visual Narrative” in the week 3 folder of our google drive.
+Write down each way of organizing as a one-line instruction and add them to the shared document “Visual Narrative” in our google drive.

 August 28, 2019